-a) First, check that the length of your Ezzy mast falls within the recommended lengths (chart 1).

-Note: If your Ezzy mast combination does not fall within the lengths in Chart 1, then please refer to the Troubleshooting section on the back page of this guide.
+a) Use the correct Ezzy mast combination and check that the length of your mast falls within the recommended length (chart 1).
+See "Troubleshooting" if your Ezzy mast combination does not match with the lengths in Chart 1.

-b) Finally, downhaul your sail until the calibration mark lines up with the bottom of the mast (figure 1).
+b) Downhaul your sail until the calibration mark lines up with the bottom of the mast (figure 1).